A delightful, mid-terrace Edwardian townhouse, superbly located in the seaside village of Borth, with wonderful views of the coast.

 Aberystwyth 5 miles; Machynlleth 14.5 miles.

-Borth is a village seaside resort set on the spectacular Ceredigion Heritage Coast, overlooking Cardigan Bay.
+Borth is a village seaside resort set on a stretch of a spectacular coastal path, overlooking Cardigan Bay.
 At low tide there are 3 miles of sands stretching to Ynyslas Beach, which boasts vast sand dunes and the home of the Dyfi National Nature Reserve.
-Borth offers shops, pubs, a golf course and its own Animalarium, a mini zoo with domestic and farm animals as well as exotic and endangered species - all great fun for the family.
+Borth offers shops, pubs, a golf course, a restaurant and a cinema - all great fun for the family whatever the weather.
 This whole coastline is renowned for its watersports especially wind, sand and ordinary surfing, as well as wonderful coastal walks where you can enjoy spotting sea birds and seals.
 Nearby Snowdonia provides plentiful opportunities for even more energetic pursuits.
 Discover Aberystwyth's castle ruins and cliff top railway, delightful Aberdovey, the Celtic History Museum, the exciting Centre for Alternative Technology and the Talyllyn narrow gauge steam railway, which journeys through breathtaking scenery.
 Whatever you decide, this vibrant and varied part of Wales is sure to inspire.